jorchube/kickstart.nvim/README.md

 * Why is the kickstart `init.lua` a single file?
 Wouldn't it make sense to split it into multiple files?
   * The main purpose of kickstart is to serve as a teaching tool and a reference configuration that someone can easily use to `git clone` as a basis for their own.
-    As you progress in learning Neovim and Lua, you might consider splitting `init.lua` into smaller parts.
+    As you progress in learning Neovim and lua, you might consider splitting `init.lua` into smaller parts.
 A fork of kickstart that does this while maintaining the same functionality is available here:
     * [kickstart-modular.nvim](https://github.com/dam9000/kickstart-modular.nvim)